 Every student needs support, encouragement, and the knowledge the tutor is present because she wants to be there, to help however she can, and do all that is reasonable to assist the Student acquire the skills she needs.

-I believe strongly 'spell checks' only works properly if the user is an almost flawless speller, and very few of us can claim that!
-No-one should rely on them.
-Read your final version of a document slowing and find the errors the 'spell check' missed!]
+I believe strongly 'spell checks' only works properly if the user is an almost flawless speller, and very few of us is that!]

-[Metacognition is the process of thinking about thinking, and Growth Mindset is the inner belief that abilities can be developed through hard work.]
+[Metacognition – the process of thinking about thinking, and Growth Mindset – the inner belief that abilities can be developed through hard work.]

 There is no reason that these reflections should be limited to exams, but could be used to help students reflect on homework, projects, collaborative work with classmates or extra mural interests, by highlighting the meaningful questions and scaffolding self-reflection.
-As with reusing a Student's homework, originally prepared for the School teacher, in co-operation between the tutor and the Student, as discussed below, this helps the Student to see where she might have made an idea or opinion clearer and more forcefully.
+A Student can often start more easily reflecting on the contributions of fellow-students to a joint project.
+That can seem a more objective route to starting taking things apart and putting them back together, to work more smoothly, more immediately.
+As with re-using a Student's homework, originally prepared for the School teacher, in co-operation between the tutor and the Student, as discussed below, this helps the Student to see where she might have made an idea or opinion clearer and more forcefully.